[3.16]Physical Conversion Bowyer | Barrage + IS/LA/TS | PF/Deadeye | All content

-1. The passive tree change and Mastery system is definitely a significant buff.
-It not only boost our dps, but also offers different choice of tree/gears.
-In the meantime, the passive tree would likely need to be changed quite significantly.
+1. The passive tree change and Mastery system gives us a significant dps buff.
+It also offers different choice of tree/gears.

-2. Due to the fact that it's easy to get ailment immune, flask duration is longer in general, easier flask refill, Deadeye is definitely also a good choice for this build, I will try to add a Deadeye variant including a PoB soon.
+2. Due to the fact that it's easy to get ailment immune now, flask duration is longer in general, easier flask refill, Deadeye is definitely a good choice now for this build, I have added both Deadeye and PF section in the guide and the PoB.

-3. Based what it looks like in PoB, it seems that he ranger side notable changes will make it much easier for us to find a decent Lethal Pride.
+6. Based on what it looks like in PoB, it seems that he ranger side notable changes will make it easier for us to find a decent Lethal Pride.